axelarnetwork/tofnd/README.md

 ## Password

-`tofnd` expects a password from standard input to encrypt user's data each time it starts.
-Be sure to store this password at a safe place.
-It is recommended to store `tofnd`'s password using a password manager or the keyring of your operating system.
+By default, `tofnd` prompts for a password from stdin immediately upon launch.
+This password is used to encrypt on-disk storage.
+It is the responsibility of the user to keep this password safe.

+Users may automate password entry as they see fit.
+Some examples follow.
+These examples are not necessarily secure as written---it's the responsibility of the user to secure password entry.

 ```
-# prompt user to type password
-$ ./tofnd

 # feed password from MacOS keyring
 $ security find-generic-password -a $(whoami) -s "tofnd" -w | ./tofnd